RomanKuruc/RomanKuruc/README.md

-# <p align="center">Hi there 👋,
+# <p align="center">Hi there 👋,</p>
-I am from Dubnica nad Váhom, Slovakia and I am working as software developer.
+<p align="center">I am from Dubnica nad Váhom, Slovakia and I am working as software developer.
 My main job is development of software for microprocessors in C. I am currently learning computer security and networking.
 I am mostly coding in C and python</p>
 <p align="center">Most of my repositories are my school assignments<p>

 <!--